kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/sdk/index.md

 Realtime subscriptions should be made in the plugin [init](core/2/plugins/guides/manual-setup/init-function) method or in a hook on the [kuzzle:start:before](/core/2/plugins/guides/events/kuzzle-start) event.

 ::: warning
-You should avoid making subscription at runtime because that can lead to unwanted behavior since the subscriptions will not be replicated on every cluster node.
+You should avoid making subscriptions at runtime because that can lead to unwanted behavior, since the subscriptions won't be replicated on other cluster nodes.
 :::

 The `propagate` option defines if, for that subscription, notifications should be propagated to (and processed by) all cluster nodes, or if only the node having received the triggering event should handle it.